 What you need to know about UWB

-What you need to know about Ultra Wideband (UWB) technology for accurate ranging and positioning A new variety of use-cases are emerging around indoor positioning and ranging, giving devices spatial awareness.
-Ultra Wideband (UWB) is a wireless technology that provides the capability for devices to interact to precisely sense where they are located relative to…
+What you need to know about Ultra-Wideband (UWB) technology for accurate ranging and positioning A new variety of use-cases are emerging around indoor positioning and ranging, giving devices spatial awareness.
+Ultra-Wideband (UWB) is a wireless technology that provides the capability for devices to interact to precisely sense where they are located relative to each other. …